OpenLiberty/space-rover-mission/documentation/setup.md

 6. Return to the webapp tab's game page and leave it in the home page with the play button.

 ## Gesture Controls

+The following instructions detail how to setup the gesture control technology used to control the Space Rover.

 _TODO: MALHAR